 Adaptable for grades 1-6

 From watersheds to ocean acidification, participants will explore the effects of climate change on local and major water sources, using an interactive, hand-crafted local watershed display and exciting science experiments!

-NEW!
 Making Connections: Food Waste & Climate Change

 Adaptable for grades 3-8